Get in contact with Master Builder ACT using the form or any of the contact details below.

 Latest News

-Working at heights is still the number 1 cause of construction safety incidents.
+Working at heights still the number one cause of construction safety incidents

 Posted

-A major Australian study of more than 10,000 construction incidents conducted by the University of Newcastle’s Centre for Construction Safety and Wellbeing, the study analysed over 10,000 incidents in NSW from 2014 to 2020.
-The study undertaken amidst an injury surge identified the top 10 causes of construction incidents involved falling objects and working at heights as being the most frequent hazard.
-The study analysed over 10,000 incidents in NSW from 2014 to 2020.
+A major Australian study of more than 10,000 construction incidents conducted by the University of Newcastle’s Centre for Construction Safety and Wellbeing, undertaken amidst an injury surge, has identified that the top ten causes of construction incidents involved falling objects and working at heights as the most frequent hazards.

 The research identified:

-The 2nd most common cause being working from heights – uneven or slippery surfaces, inadequate fall protection and fatigue.
+• The second most common cause of injury stemmed from working from heights, with contributing factors being uneven or slippery surfaces, inadequate fall protection and fatigue.

-21% of incidents accounted to the workplace conditions – heights, extreme temperatures, confined spaces, inadequate ventilation
+• 21% of incidents were contributed to by workplace conditions – heights, extreme temperatures, confined spaces, inadequate ventilation.

-Researchers emphasize an urgent need for rethinking current preventive interventions including the need for new safety technologies and better workplace design to address these hazards effectively.
+Researchers emphasised an urgent need to introduce new safety technologies and better workplace design to address these hazards effectively.
 They also categorised the studied incidents as being associated with the construction process, equipment and tools, humans, materials, or workplace conditions.

 1. OHS Alert- Article ‘Top 10 incident causes identified amidst injury surge’ 17/04/2025